Front Page Detectives

 Christine Swedell noted that family members have since died without ever knowing what happened to Susan.

-"My mom is going on 80," she told Fox 9.
-"It’s just, too many people are leaving, so many family members are gone, and they never knew."
+She told Fox 9, "It’s just, too many people are leaving, so many family members are gone, and they never knew."

 Article continues below advertisement